rust-lang/edition-guide/src/rust-2018/trait-system/impl-trait-for-returning-complex-types-with-ease.md

 ## More details

-The above is all you need to know to get going with `impl Trait`, but for some more nitty-gritty details: type parameters and `impl Trait` in argument position are universals (universally quantified types).
-Meanwhile, `impl Trait` in return position are existentials (existentially quantified types).
+The above is all you need to know to get going with `impl Trait`, but for some more nitty-gritty details: type parameters and `impl Trait` work slightly differently when they're in argument position versus return position.
-Okay, maybe that's a bit too jargon-heavy.
-Let's step back.

 Consider this function:

 ```rust,ignore
 fn foo<T: Trait>(x: T) {